TheSoftNode/alx-system_engineering-devops/0x00-shell_basics/README.md

 18. 102-tree: A script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.

-19. 103-commas: A  that lists all the files and directories of the current directory, separated by commas (,).
+19. 103-commas: A script that lists all the files and directories of the current directory, separated by commas (,).

+20. school.mgc: A Script creates a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.